The Senior Team Maths Challenge (STMC) is jointly organised by the UKMT and the Further Maths Support Programme.

 Regional Finals run at over 55 centres across the United Kingdom, during the autumn term.
 Entry costs £35.

-The final in 2016 was held at the Royal Horticultural Halls, London, on Tuesday 2nd February.
+The 2017 National Final will be held at the Royal Horticultural Halls, London, on Tuesday 7th February.

 There are ten questions which the teams have around 40 minutes to solve.
 Teams must decide their own strategy: work in pairs, as a group or individually.